Be Careful What You Wish For

 There’s nothing wrong with looking forward to appreciating a great cup of coffee in a stress-free atmosphere, but, dear friends, there are so many more important things in life.

 Try sharing that “self-absorbed” opinion with someone who desperately wants to have a child but can’t.
-I’d wager they’d give anything to listen to thatbaby with coffee commotion.
+I’d wager they’d give anything to listen to that commotion.
 Offer your rant to a mother who deals with a special needs child 24/7 and the highlight of her week is stopping by Starbucks to grab a cup of coffee with a friend.
 This hour over a steaming cup of chai is her lifeline.
 Or think of the older gentleman who sits alone all day, forgotten by society.
 He may never hear a joyful sound until an unassuming child interrupts his loneliness.

 Nobody enjoys a cup o’ joe more than me.
 And I certainly relate to the appreciation of peace and quiet while I drink it.
 But, dear friend, please stop hating on rambunctious children.
 Maybe they have more to offer us than the caffeine we seek does.